 The Coalition has been meeting regularly since the 2015 Trails Symposium last November and has made tremendous progress, including establishing a steering committee and three working groups, and developing governance structures and a graphic identity.

 The coalition has also begun the “gritty work” of defining the trails system and establishing criteria for inclusion in the network.

 Over the next few years, the coalition will continue to identify trail funding sources, broaden its base of support and cultivate widespread consensus that a capital trail network is a regional priority.

-Though still in development, the geographic footprint of the network currently includes more than 400 miles of existing and planned trails and connections in the following places:
+Though still in development, the geographic footprint of the network currently includes 800-miles-plus of existing and planned trails and connections in the following places: